What does matcha taste like?

 Flavour Profile:

-Matcha is known for its wide range of flavours which can range from creamy and sweet to nutty and earthy, depending on the quality of the product and where it was grown.
 The flavour profile of matcha is both sweet and grassy, coupled with a subtle bitterness that provides an extra dimension to this unique beverage.
 Beyond the traditional flavours however, matcha has an undertone of umami which elevates the taste experience by giving it a savoury complexity unlike any other.
 Whether served hot or iced, Matcha provides an exceptionally healthy and unforgettable drinking experience with its unique balance of sweetness and umami.

 What is Umami?

-The Japanese word for the perfect balance of these tastes is umami, which is achieved through delicate replanting and harvesting techniques used on matcha tea bushes.
 This umami taste has been prized by Japanese tea connoisseurs for centuries.
 Matcha’s taste is determined not only by its high-quality ingredients but also how it has been prepared; this delicate balance of healthy elements gives Matcha its unique sweetness.
 There is no other beverage quite like Matcha, with its healthy blends and sweet flavours providing an unforgettable drinking experience.

 Why does preparation matter?